IGS/gEAR/tests/README.md

 #### Multigene curator

+* Ensure plot is loaded when dataset is chosen (loaded from saved displays or default volcano plot)
 * Create a heatmap
   * Click some genes to bring up secondary violin plot
   * Cluster observations too